rcho100/rcho100/README.md

 # Hi there! :wave: I'm Richard

-I'm a full stack software engineer that specializes in React, Redux, JavaScript, Ruby on Rails and PostgreSQL.
+I'm a solutions engineer that specializes in React, Redux, JavaScript, Ruby on Rails and PostgreSQL.
 I also have experience in HTML, CSS, Node.js and Express.js.

 With a background in wholesale insurance, I have experience in prioritizing competing tasks under pressure, communicating clearly with clients and collaborating with other team members.